Wolverine971/9takes/src/blog/enneagram/enneagram-concepts.md

 previewHtml: ''
 ---

-<p class="firstLetter">This blog outlines the key idea of the Enneagram System.</p>
+<p class="firstLetter">What are the key ideas of the Enneagram?</p>

-The Enneagram is divided into nine distinct personality types, each with its own unique set of traits, strengths, and weaknesses.
+To start, the Enneagram is divided into nine distinct personality types, each with its own unique set of traits, strengths, and weaknesses.
+Each type has their own world view or take on life (hence 9takes).

 There are 3 triads or centers of intelligence which relate to 3 core emotions with 3 personality types within each triad.
 Each Enneagram type is connected to 2 other enneagram types which describe how the Enneagram type thinks feels and behaves when in stress and comfort.